 The Common Exam is based on ten works—a mix of novels, drama, poetry, nonfiction, film, and theory—particular to each class of The Common Exam is based on ten works—a mix of novels, drama, poetry, nonfiction, film, and theory—particular to each class of English majors.
 The works are each class’s reading in common, works many faculty in the English Department value and teach and want students to know.
 Our hope is to make not just a reading list but a community of conversation across a diverse major.

 When students sign in to the major, they receive that year’s list of ten works/authors proposed by faculty, as well as an estimate of when those works/authors will be taught and in what courses in the following two years.

-Over junior and senior year, each class of majors will have ample opportunity to read and think about the ten works for their class, in several different contexts:
+Each fall, every faculty member proposes a work that he/she/they feel is important for the study of English, and that he/she/they plan Over junior and senior year, each class of majors will have ample opportunity to read and think about the ten works for their class, in several different contexts:

 - The works will be taught in courses, at least once, and often twice, in the two years.
 Majors do not need to take the courses in which the works are taught; the class sessions in which the works are taught will be recorded and available to watch.

-- Students are also encouraged to visit the office hours of the faculty who are attached to the individual works to speak to them at any time in the next two years.
+- Students are encouraged to visit the office hours of the faculty who are attached to the individual works to speak to them at any time in the next two years.

 - NEW: To accommodate those who may be interested in texts that do not happen to be included on the Common Works list, each student has the option of substituting one text of his/her/their own choice on the Common Exam.
 Note, however, that the Department will only schedule events or talks about works included on each year’s formal list.